dcop7/tips_and_guides/workflow/personal_productivity_system.md

 - `@quick` — anything under two minutes, batched together and cleared in one pass
 - `@email` — anything that only needs an email to be sent

+Optional, add only if it earns its keep: `@deepwork` — anything that needs a real uninterrupted block of time, as a counterpart to `@quick`.
+Useful mainly if you tend to schedule focus blocks and want a filter that surfaces exactly what belongs in them; skip it if that distinction never actually changes what you do.

 ### Engage: three saved filters, pinned to the top

 - **Today** — everything due today